 The player with the lowest score (= winner of the round) starts a new round.
-In case of a tie, it’s the first one to the left from the ‘Yaniv’ caller.
+In case of a tie, it’s the first one to the left of the caller.

 Yaniv Card Game Scoring

-When someone calls ‘Yaniv,’ these are the possible outcomes:
+When a player calls ‘Yaniv,’ these are the possible outcomes:

 - If the caller truly has the lowest score:

-- If another player has the same or lower score than the caller (so-called ‘Asaf’):
+- If another player scores the same or lower score than the caller (so-called ‘Asaf’):

-- The caller: 30 points + the points in their hand
+- The caller: 30 penalty points + the value of the cards in their hands.

-- Other players: points in their hands (including the one with the lowest score if he was not a caller)
+- Other players score points based on the value of the cards in their hands (including the one with the lowest score if he was not a caller)